AlephG/comp598-2021/hw1/README.md

 Run `pip -r requirements.txt`.

 ### Data
-The small dataset contained in `data/` is from https://github.com/fivethirtyeight/russian-troll-tweets/.
+Download one of the datasets from  https://github.com/fivethirtyeight/russian-troll-tweets/.

 ## Running